Why should you move to Denmark?

-Although no country has achieved equality between men and women, Denmark almost reaches that mark.
+Although no country has achieved equality between men and women, Denmark has almost reached that mark.

-I love the fact that in Denmark, women are treated with respects and have their rights.
-Women are equal with men and even in managerial positions or at the Permian.
+I love that in Denmark, women are treated with respect and have their rights.
+Women are equal to men and even in managerial positions or at the Permian.

 12. The processive

-Denmark is the first country in Europe that stopped slavery, and also the first country that granted same-sex unions.
+Denmark was also the first country in Europe that stop slavery and grant same-sex unions.

-I think it’s great to live in a society where people can feel comfortable in their skin and community, be proud of their gender identity and sexual orientation.
+I think it’s great to live in a society where people can feel comfortable in their skin and community and be proud of their gender identity and sexual orientation.

 Final thoughts on living in Denmark

-Although I’ve mentioned several good things about living in Denmark, there are bad sides too.
-Stay tuned for my next article on the bad points!
+Although I’ve mentioned several good things about living in Denmark, there are bad sides, such as anti-immigration policies and the difficulties in finding jobs as a foreigner here.

-Thank you for reading my article.
-Please feel free to share your opinions in the comment section below.
+Thank you for reading my views.
+Feel free to share your opinions in the comment section below.